Wingie/MLJobSearch2025/README.md

 3️⃣ RunwayML - Uber - xAI.

-4️⃣ Microsoft - Tesla - Tiktok.
+4️⃣ Microsoft - Tesla - Tiktok - Stripe - Cruise.

-5️⃣ Lambda - Figure AI - SIG - Flow Traders - Tower - Virtu.
+5️⃣ Lambda - Figure AI - Scale - Coinbase - Reddit - Adobe - Roblox

 ⚠️ Disclaimer: this is just a very rough ranking based on highly subjective opinions.
 In order for a company to make it to this list, they have to pay at least $300k/yr in average total compensation for ML roles.
 Tier 1 and 2 need to pay over $500k/yr.